WajahatNazir01/cohort-9-mern-7817-wajahat/README.md

 The Trash section is currently a placeholder and will be implemented in a future iteration.

+## Test cases
+-  Frontend test made by jest run  by command -> npm test -- --coverage
+-  Backend testa made in mocha and chai run by command -> npm run test:coverage

+## Sonarqube
+-  Sonarqube report passed with A grade sucurity, reliability and quality
+-  with above 87% code coverage

 ## Future Improvements

 Potential future improvements include: